Bruyère Health researchers recognized by uOttawa Faculty of Medicine’s Awards of Excellence

 Moussa Sangare receives Donald Krogstad Award

 Congratulations to Moussa Sangare, PhD candidate with Alison Krentel, PhD, on receipt of the Donald Krogstad Award from the American Society of Tropical Medicine and Hygiene.
-Sangare has worked at Bruyère RI on projects involving the elimination of lymphatic filariasis and onchocerciasis, and improving women's health by addressing female genital schistosomiasis.
+Sangare has worked at Bruyère Health Research Institute on projects involving the elimination of lymphatic filariasis and onchocerciasis, and improving women's health by addressing female genital schistosomiasis.
 The award will fund his research on why certain groups in Mali remain untreated, despite access to mass drug administration for schistosomiasis.

 Lisa Sheehy, PhD, joins Emerging Leaders of the International Stroke Recovery and Rehabilitation Alliance